danieldulaney/danieldulaney.github.io/content/posts/appendlist-part-1/index.md

 ---
-title: "ArrayList in Rust, part 1: Sidestepping the borrow-checker"
+title: "AppendList in Rust, part 1: Sidestepping the borrow-checker"
 date: 2019-07-13
 tags:
     - rust
-    - unsafe
+series:
-    - data-structures
+    - AppendList in Rust
+series_weight: 1
 ---

 Rust's borrow checker is a powerful tool.
 It makes sure your code is safe by enforcing two rules: